-Cheshire East Emergency Contact Numbers

-- Safeguarding Concerns 0300 123 5012 - (Mon-Thurs 8.30 a.m.
-5pm or Fri 8.30 a.m.
-4.30 pm) - Out of Hours Service: 0300 123 5022 - Family Information Service/General Enquiries: 0300 123 5033 - Local Authority Designated Officer: (allegations against staff): 01270 685904 or 01606 288931 - There is always a Designated Safeguarding Lead (DSL) or Deputy DSL in the setting who has the seniority and skills, undertakes appropriate Safeguarding training, and is given the time to carry out this important role. - All adults feel comfortable and supported to draw safeguarding issues to the attention of the manager and/or the Designated Safeguarding Lead and are able to pose safeguarding questions with "respectful uncertainty" as part of their shared responsibility to safeguard children. - Staff are aware of the DfE guidance contained in 'What to do if you are worried a child is being abused' guidance for practitioners March 2015. - We comply with 'Working Together to Safeguard Children' 2018 and support the Cheshire East Safeguarding Children's Partnership (CESCP) Timely Support for Children and Families in Cheshire East.
-This document supports professionals to access the right help and support for children and their families at the right time.

-- We systematically monitor children's welfare, keeping accurate records, speaking to parents and notifying appropriate agencies when necessary - There is a commitment to the continuous development of staff with regard to safeguarding training. - The setting has procedures for dealing with allegations of abuse against any member of staff or adult on site, including an allegation of abuse against the DSL/Manager - The setting carries out an annual review of the Safeguarding policy and procedures. - All staff are aware of setting guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks. - We ensure that appropriate filters and appropriate monitoring systems are in place for devices with internet access.
+- There is always a Designated Safeguarding Lead (DSL) or Deputy DSL in the setting who has the seniority and skills, undertakes appropriate Safeguarding training, and is given the time to carry out this important role. - All adults feel comfortable and supported to draw safeguarding issues to the attention of the manager and/or the Designated Safeguarding Lead and are able to pose safeguarding questions with "respectful uncertainty" as part of their shared responsibility to safeguard children. - Staff are aware of the DfE guidance contained in 'What to do if you are worried a child is being abused' guidance for practitioners March 2015. - We comply with 'Working Together to Safeguard Children' 2023 and support the Cheshire East Safeguarding Children's Partnership (CESCP) Right Help, Right Time Delivering effective support for children and families in Cheshire East, Multi Agency Threshold of Need Guidance, this document supports professionals to access the right help and support for children and their families at the right time - We systematically monitor children's welfare, keeping accurate records, speaking to parents, and notifying appropriate agencies when necessary. - There is a commitment to the continuous development of staff with regard to safeguarding training. - The setting has procedures for dealing with allegations of abuse against any member of staff or adult on site, including an allegation of abuse against the DSL/Manager - The setting carries out an annual review of the Safeguarding policy and procedures. - All staff are aware of setting guidance for their use of mobile phones, cameras and other electronic devices with imaging and sharing capabilities and have discussed safeguarding issues around the use of mobile technologies and their associated risks. - We ensure that appropriate filters and appropriate monitoring systems are in place for devices with internet access. - All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened; this could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+Staff determine how best to build trusted relationships with children and young people which facilitate communication whilst ensuring safer working practices.